AuroraHosts/public-docs/docs/Billing/Cancelling a subscription.md

 ---
-id: Cancel sub
+id: Cancel-subscription
-title: Cancelling a subsciption
+title: Cancelling a subscription
 description: How to cancel your server subscription
 custom_edit_url: null
 sidebar_position: 5